ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-batch-inference-example.md

 You must have a Kubernetes cluster running and `kubectl` configured to use it, and GPUs available.
 We provide a brief tutorial for setting up the necessary GPUs on Google Kubernetes Engine (GKE), but you can use any Kubernetes cluster with GPUs.

-## Deploy KubeRay

-Make sure your KubeRay operator version is at least v0.6.0.

-The latest released KubeRay version is recommended.

-For installation instructions, please follow [the documentation](../deploy/installation.md).

 ## Step 0: Create a Kubernetes cluster on GKE (Optional)

 If you already have a Kubernetes cluster with GPUs, you can skip this step.